 Russian Nikolai Glushkov's Death In London Was A Murder, Police Say

-The death of Nikolay Glushkov, the 68-year-old Russian businessman whose body was found in his London home on Monday, is being investigated as a murder.
+The death of Nikolai Glushkov, the 68-year-old Russian businessman whose body was found in his London home on Monday, is being investigated as a murder.
 The cause of death was "compression to the neck," police say.

 Glushkov was a former close associate of oligarch Boris Berezovsky, a flamboyant tycoon who had backed Russia's President Vladimir Putin early in the president's political career — but who had become a vocal critic before living in self-imposed exile.
 Berezovsky, who was also close to the poisoned former KGB agent Alexander Litvinenko, died in 2013, in what has been described as a hanging.
 All three men died in London.

-Note: A previous version of this story misspelled Nikolai Glushkov's last name as Gushkov.